howaboutwe/enum_table/README.markdown

 This plugin implements a different strategy which solves the above problems - each enum is defined by a table with `id` and `value` columns, which defines the values and the integers they map to.
-Altering the values can be done with simple DDL statements, which do not require rebuilding any tables.
+Altering the values can be done with simple DML statements, which do not require rebuilding any tables.

 [enum_column3]: https://github.com/taktsoft/enum_column3
 [pt-osc]: http://www.percona.com/doc/percona-toolkit/2.1/pt-online-schema-change.html